polettix/teepee/README.md

 # BUGS AND LIMITATIONS

 No bugs have been reported.
-Auto-detection of local should probably extend to output encoding when printing to standard output, as opposed to assuming UTF-8 is fine.
+Auto-detection of locale should probably extend to output encoding when printing to standard output, as opposed to assuming UTF-8 is fine.